BIB 101 Introduction to Bible

 Rabbi David Seth Kirshner

-This course will count toward the Entrepreneurship requirement.
+This class will count toward the entrepreneurship requirement or as an elective.

 1 credit